 Currently Malin is involved in several research and collaborative projects with a focus on different dynamic aspects in society as well as the organizing and leadership in (civil) society such as entrepreneurship in city planning in the project Reinventing the Suburbs in Fragmented Landscapes (funded by KK-foundation), mapping social enterprises in Sweden and Europe (funded by the EU commission), social innovation against segregation (funded by Vinnova), and fostering innovation for increased relevance of University of Rwanda to the country (funded by SIDA).

-Malin is also involved in the international collaboration COST Action: Empowering the next generation of social enterprise scholars (supported ty the EU Framework Programme Horizon 2020 and coordinated by EMES research network).
+Malin is also involved in the international collaboration COST Action: Empowering the next generation of social enterprise scholars External link. (supported ty the EU Framework Programme Horizon 2020 and coordinated by EMES research network External link.).
 She is also involved in the centres ENTER forum, REINVENT and Centre for the Study of Political Organisation (CPO).